Thelukepet/course/peer-review.md

 with the scores resulting from the rubric and the link to the github issue where you entered the evaluation.
 (You should do this for both peer reviews independently.)

-The peer review process is new this year, so feel free to leave any questions or comments on [the forum](https://github.com/rubigdata/forum-2017/issues), or, if you prefer not to share your feedback with the other students, by sending me a private email with “Big Data” in the subject.
+The peer review process is new this year, so feel free to leave any questions or comments on [the forum](https://github.com/rubigdata/forum-2017/issues), or, if you prefer not to share your feedback with the other students, by sending me a private email with "Big Data" in the subject.